haoheliu/AudioLDM/README.md

 This repo currently suppport:

-- Text-to-Audio Generation
+- **Text-to-Audio Generation**: Generate audio given text input.
-- Audio-to-Audio Generation
+- **Audio-to-Audio Generation**: Given an audio, generate another audio that contain the same type of sound.
-- Text-guided Audio-to-Audio Style Transfer
+- **Text-guided Audio-to-Audio Style Transfer**: Transfer the sound of an audio into another one using the text description.

 <hr>